 The Fish is a two day marathon, with an AR rating from Canoeing South Africa.
 In order to enter this race, you need to fulfil the CSA requirements for competency and proficiency.
 Please refer to the Rules page for more information in this regard.

 The race starts at Grassridge Dam on Friday the 27 September 2024 at 07:00.
 The First Day ends 45,8km downstream – 1km below Knutsford Bridge.
-This is also the start of Day 2 on Saturday the 6 October 2018 at 07:00, with the race ending 36 km downstream at the Sports Complex in Cradock.
+This is also the start of Day 2 on Saturday the 28 September 2024 at 07:00, with the race ending 36 km downstream at the Sports Grounds in Cradock.

 Registration is between 14:00 & 19:00 on Thursday 26 September 2024 at the FISH RIVER CANOE CLUB CLUBHOUSE (Day 2 Finish).

 The race starts on both days at 07:00.
 All competitors must report to the Batch Camps at Grassridge Dam and Knutsford 30 minutes before their allocated Batch starting time and before taking to the water.

 Batch Camp Lists for Day 1 will be up at Registration and for Day 2 at the Fish River Canoe Club.
 If your correct cell number is on the CSA database, you will receive an SMS with batch details and final results.
 Confirm your allocated check in time as latecomers go to a lower batch.

 NB: WRISTBANDS in the registration packs are to be WORN THROUGHOUT THE EVENT.
 You will not be allowed to paddle if you do not have your wristband ON YOUR WRIST!!!!
-The wristbands guarantee your participation in the race, lunch on Friday at Knutsford and entry to the Sports Complex and After Parties.
+The wristbands guarantee your participation in the race, lunch on Friday at Knutsford and entry to the Cricket Clubhouse and After Parties.
 An EMERGENCY and a WITHDRAWALS number is also printed on it.

 DO NOT use this numbers for batch enquiries!

 All late entries will be un-seeded and placed in the last batches.